martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 Failure to provide a certificate on a stream after receiving `CERTIFICATE_REQUIRED` blocks server processing, and SHOULD be subject to standard timeouts used to guard against unresponsive peers.

+In order to protect the privacy of the connection against triple-handshake attacks, this feature of HTTP/2 MUST be used only over TLS 1.3, or over a previous TLS version in combination with the Extended Master Secret extension defined in [RFC7627].

 Implementations need to be aware of the potential for confusion about the state of a connection.
 The presence or absence of a validated client